Weighing In On The Dimensions Of The Polaris Ranger Lineup: Weight, Height, Width, And Length

 Mar 29th 2021

-Polaris Ranger Weight
+Polaris Ranger Dimensions: Weight

+Although it's not a length measurement, weight is an integral aspect of the Polaris Ranger dimensions.
 The estimated dry weight of the lightest Ranger edition (the Polaris Ranger 150 EFI) is 673 pounds.
 On the other end of the spectrum, the Polaris Ranger Crew 1000 weighs in at 1,786 pounds from the factory.
 If you’re like most riders, however, you’ve probably either considered, or followed through on, purchasing aftermarket accessories to enhance the overall functionality and versatility of your Polaris Ranger.
 It usually starts small, with thinks like rearview mirrors, tow hitch receivers, or off-road coolers.
 But as you ride, you’ll begin to notice the benefits that other aftermarket Polaris Ranger accessories might provide.
 And as you continue to load up on gear, tools, supplies, and accessories, the weight of your Ranger will continue to grow; causing the suspension to compress and the chassis to squat.
 Even without a Polaris Ranger cargo rack onto which you’ve mounted a spare tire, a fuel pack, and a rifle scabbard, if the bed of your rig is stuffed to the brim, you’ll still experience a bit of sagging.

 Those with the Trail Boss edition of the Polaris Ranger XP 1000 will notice that their machine self-levels when it detects hefty load onboard.
 But if you don’t have the Trail Boss Ranger model, some stiffer shocks, HD springs, or rubber inserts that stiffen the stock springs can be installed for a better ride quality and proper load management.
 Polaris Ranger 814 Shocks, for example, come with coils and can bolster your suspension to handle the heaviest of freight without diminishing the plushness of your ride.
 Similarly, S3 springs can also be installed for ride improvements under massive loads.
 Front S3 Polaris Ranger springs are perfect for those who move snow with big snow plow blades, and rear S3 springs are great for those with overloaded cargo beds.
 Aside from S3 springs, 814 shocks, and setups like Nivomat self-leveling shocks, you can also try repositioning your stock Polaris Ranger shocks to the outside mounting location on the frame!

-Polaris Ranger Height
+Polaris Ranger Dimensions: Height

 Excluding the Polaris Ranger 150 EFI -- which sits at 58” tall -- the stock height of all other Polaris Ranger models spans between 73 inches and 79.5 inches.
 Most Rangers, however, don’t remain the same height for long.
-With the popularity of lift kits, large wheels, roofs, and other hight-increasing aftermarket accessories, a good number of modified Polaris Rangers deviate from their factory height specs.
+With the popularity of lift kits, large wheels, roofs, and other height-increasing aftermarket accessories, a good number of modified Polaris Rangers deviate from their factory height specs.
 Add-ons like portal gear hubs, long-travel suspension kits, and Polaris Ranger bracket lifts can easily lengthen the height of any vehicle by 2-8 inches.
 And while this might be great for ground clearance, it can produce negative results when it comes to overhead clearance.

 If, for example, you keep your rig inside a garage, shed, or shipping container with a fixed ceiling height, you don’t want to install Polaris Ranger accessories that'll make your side-by-side too tall to fit inside.
 And the same goes for enclosed toy haulers and trails with low-hanging branches.
 If your modified Polaris Ranger is lifted too high, unintended consequences could arise.
 Luckily, however, there are ways to lower your Polaris Ranger without reducing its ground clearance.
 One such way is with a Polaris Ranger cage chop.
 Although chopping your Polaris Ranger cage can bring about its own issues -- such as losses in headroom and the inability to run some overhead gun racks and roof stereos -- when coupled with a Polaris Ranger seat chop, a cage chop can shorten your rig's height so that it fits where it needs to go.

-Polaris Ranger Width
+Polaris Ranger Dimensions: Width

 In addition to adhering to the width restrictions of specific trails -- which can range from 50” ATV trails and 60” ORV trails, to side-by-side trail systems with a 72” maximum width -- you should also consider the width of your trailer.
 If your bike isn’t street legal, you’ll have to transport it from place to place.
 But if it’s too wide to fit on your flatbed trailer, you’ve got yourself a problem.
 Sure, you could always just buy a bigger trailer, but you might not have to if you conduct the proper due diligence before modifying the width of your Polaris Ranger.

-Polaris Ranger Length
+Polaris Ranger Dimensions: Length

 Carrying capacity alone, however, isn’t the only factor to consider when comparing the lengths of different Polaris Ranger UTV models.
 The turning radius of the vehicle is also important.
 Be it when working in confined spaces, trail riding, or maneuvering around obstacles in the field, having a sharp turning radius comes in handy.
 On windy roads and technical trails, you don’t want a long machine that turns like a school bus.
 But at the same time, you don’t want to remove the bump stops / steering stops on your rack either (if you have them installed), lest you make it more likely for an axle shaft to pop out or a CV joint to become damaged.